BookWorm-Github/BookWorm/FutureStuff.md

 - Can also have automation like Trello's Butler feature, but BookWorm.

-- Reliability score????
-IDK how this will work but its there... create our own scoring systems based on authors and whatnot...
+- Reliability score???? ~~IDK how this will work but its there... create our own scoring systems based on authors and whatnot...~~
+>Look into a spam score metric. -Rahul

 Unlooked benefits of a portfolio homepage:
 - Saves tabs that are open and restores them later, frees up memory and avoids tab cluttering